Ron Rivera harps on positives but can’t ignore Washington’s persistent mistakes

 Although blame is shared in all three phases, the expectations for Washington’s defense seem to top the others after it finished last season ranked second in total yards and passing yards allowed.

-With a defensive line composed of four first-round picks, Washington was widely projected to have one of the toughest front sevens in the league.
+With a defensive line composed of four first-round picks, Washington was widely projected to have one of the toughest front sevens in the NFL.
 But so far, that has been a work in progress.

-Against the Chargers in Week 1, Washington struggled to make Justin Herbert uncomfortable in the pocket: Just six of his 49 dropbacks were under pressure, for a rate of 12.2 percent, according to TruMedia Sports.
+Against the Chargers in Week 1, Washington struggled to make Justin Herbert uncomfortable in the pocket: Just six of his 49 dropbacks were under pressure, for a rate of 12.2 percent, according to the website TruMedia Networks.

 Against the Giants, however, Washington pressured quarterback Daniel Jones on 17 of his 38 dropbacks (44.7 percent) and produced four sacks and seven quarterback hits.
 Defensive tackle Jonathan Allen, who signed a four-year, $72 million contract before the start of training camp, accounted for two of those sacks.

 “I thought some of the guys on the defensive line were outstanding individually,” Rivera said.
 “Collectively, they were good.
-And then we had the mistakes where we dive down inside and we allow running back to pop one on us.
-That's disappointing.”
+And then we had the mistakes where we dive down inside and we allow the running back to pop one on us.
+That’s disappointing.”

 In the first quarter, Giants running back Saquon Barkley burst through the right side of the line for a 41-yard gain as Washington’s linebacker and Chase Young jumped inside.